nkamatam/Presentation/AWS Presentation.md

 #### Elastic Block Store

-[Elastic block store (EBS)](http://aws.amazon.com/ebs/)  provides persist storage volumes that attach to EC2 instances to allow you to persist data past the lifespan of a single EC2.
+[**EBS**](http://aws.amazon.com/ebs/)  provides persist storage volumes that attach to EC2 instances to allow you to persist data past the lifespan of a single EC2.

 #### CloudWatch

-[CloudWatch](http://aws.amazon.com/cloudwatch/)  provides monitoring for AWS resources including EC2 and EBS.
+[**CloudWatch**](http://aws.amazon.com/cloudwatch/)  provides monitoring for AWS resources including EC2 and EBS.
 CloudWatch enables administrators to view and collect key metrics and also set a series of alarms to be notified in case of trouble.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzOTAzMTQ4NCwxNTQ5NzIzNzc1LDk3MT
+eyJoaXN0b3J5IjpbLTE4MzYxMjk2MjgsMTU0OTcyMzc3NSw5Nz
-E3NzQwNF19
+ExNzc0MDRdfQ==
 -->